simitiangreg/website/README.md

 # website
-Making a simple website for self
+Work in progress. making a simple website for self